AdobeDocs/campaign-web.en/help/v8/push/create-push.md

 1. Browse to the **[!UICONTROL Deliveries]** menu on the left rail, and click the  **[!UICONTROL Create delivery]** button.

-1. Under the **[!UICONTROL Channel]** section, choose **Push notification** as the channel and select a template, depending on the chosen device operation system: Android or iOS.
+1. Under the **[!UICONTROL Channel]** section, choose **Push notification** as the channel, and select a template, depending on the chosen device operation system: Android or iOS.
 [Learn more about templates](../msg/delivery-template.md)

 1. Click the **[!UICONTROL Create delivery]** button to confirm.